ming6383/ESIM/README.md

 # ESIM

-This repository contains an implementation with fastNLP of the sequential model presented in the paper "Enhanced LSTM for Natural Language Inference" by Chen et al. in 2016.
+This repository contains an implementation with fastNLP of the sequential model presented in the paper [《Enhanced LSTM for Natural Language Inference》](https://arxiv.org/abs/1609.06038) by Chen et al. in 2016.

 ## Getting Started